Bartonella bacilliformis: Disease

 Bartonella bacilliformis is the etiologic agent of Carrion's disease or Oroya fever (acute phase of infection), and verruga peruana or Peruvian wart (chronic phase of infection).
 The acute phase of the disease is a life-threatening disease characterized by massive invasion of Bartonella to human red blood cells and consequently acute hemolysis and fever.
 If the infection is not treated, the case fatality rate is 40 to 85% Patients in this phase of the infection can be complicated by overwhelming infections, primarily by enterobacteria (Salmonella spp) and parasites (Toxoplasma gondii, Pneumocystis jirovecii).

 The chronic phase is characterized by benign eruptive lesions that are pruritic and bleeding, and other symptoms like malaise and osteoarticular pain.
 Bartonella can be isolated from blood cultures and secretion of the lesions in people from endemic areas.

 Treatment

 Before the antibiotic era, the only treatment for the acute phase was blood transfusion, but the effectiveness of this treatment was poor and the mortality rate was high.
-Later, with the discovering of new antibiotics, penicillin, chloramphenicol, tetracycline, and erythromycin have been used successfully.
-However, because of the risk of overwhelming infections by enterobacteria, quinolones are preferred.
-Therapeutic failures and persistent bacteremia have been reported with chloramphenicol, and successful treatment with this drug does not appear to eliminate the patient's risk for development of the eruptive phase.
-So, the drug of choice is ciprofloxacin.

-In the chronic phase, the treatment used traditionally has been streptomycin for 10 days.
-Since 1975, rifampin has become the drug of choice for verruga peruana.
-However, failures of rifampin treatment have also been reported and resistance can develop.
-Recently macrolides have been used with similar effectiveness.